selfVSmind/jasonlambertblog/contents/articles/png2c-example-rom/index.md

 ### Using The New Program

-To get started with the new updates, I took the liberty of shrinking my favorite picture of myself down to 320x240 pixels and renaming it **_full_screen_image.png_**.
+To get started with the new updates, I took the liberty of shrinking one of my favorite pictures down to 320x240 pixels and renaming it **_full_screen_image.png_**.
 (The name doesn't matter.)

 [![Jason Lambert on Chive](full_screen_image.png)](full_screen_image.png)